-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 18,750,000 additional common shares represented by ADSs, at the public offering prices listed below.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of additional common shares represented by ADSs, at the public offering prices listed below, less the underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering.